disregardfiat/spk-desktop/README.md

+This Project has become Oratr

+You can find it at [spknetwork/oratr](https://github.com/spknetwork/oratr/)

+This Fork is no longer maintained.

 # SPK Desktop

 A native desktop application for the SPK Network providing video transcoding, IPFS file management, and ProofOfAccess storage node capabilities.